Rknegt/Kubernetes-autoscaler/README.md

-# Kubernetes Horizontal Pod Autoscaler (HPA) setup with Ansible
+# Kubernetes Edge-Cloud system with Horizontal Pod Autoscaler (HPA) setup with Ansible

 ## Installation
 First of all, the hosts file needs to be changed for your specific setup.